Setareh Lotfi

 I.

-I’ve been at it since high school, when I taught myself Objective-C and built an English-to-Farsi dictionary app because it didn’t exist and I needed one.
-The state of the art in Farsi NLP was Google Translate producing sentences that were technically in two languages and comprehensible in neither.
-If you wanted a Farsi dictionary in your pocket, someone had to sit down and build you a Farsi dictionary for your pocket.
+I’ve been at this since high school, when I taught myself Objective-C to build an English-to-Farsi dictionary app.
+At the time, Farsi NLP was a tragedy.
+Google Translate was producing sentences that were technically in two languages and comprehensible in neither.
+If you wanted a Farsi dictionary in your pocket, someone had to build it.
+So I did.
 I ran the whole thing on Parse, which Facebook would later acquire and then, in an act of corporate tenderness, shut down entirely[1].

-The thing should exist, so I will make the thing.
-That instinct has been running my life ever since, with varying degrees of financial and emotional consequence.
+The instinct remains: the thing should exist, so I will make the thing.
+It’s a philosophy that has governed my life ever since, with varying degrees of financial reward and emotional consequence.

-Five years at Google, across more product groups than Google itself probably remembers.
-A visual search app, acquired by Snap.
-A crypto company in Paris, which is exactly as chaotic as it sounds and about which I will say nothing further.
-Most recently, founding CTO of something called Aura Intelligence, which built AI for hedge funds until Bain & Company acquired the whole thing.
+Five years at Google, wandering through more product groups than the Mountain View campus has bicycles.
+A visual search app acquired by Snap.
+A crypto venture in Paris, which was exactly as chaotic as it sounds and about which I shall say nothing further.
+Most recently, I joined Aura Intelligence as its founding CTO, rebuilt the product from the ground up, and ran it until Bain & Company acquired the whole operation in 2025.

-I also think about the patina on a brass handle.
-The crease in a book’s spine at page 114.
-The particular brown a leaf turns in October, just before it lets go.
-Nobody is waiting for my report on autumn leaves.
-And yet.
+When I’m not deep in a codebase, I am preoccupied with the tactile.
+The patina on a brass handle.
+The specific crease in a book’s spine at page 114.
+The particular, heartbreaking brown a leaf turns in October just before it lets go.
+Nobody is waiting for my report on autumn leaves, and yet here we are.

-I sit on the young collectors group at the Guggenheim and the Met.
-Skiing is the one thing I take more seriously than software.
-I have an unreasonable attachment to vintage alpine culture that I’m trying to turn into a publication called Chalant Society, because I’ve never once managed to keep a hobby from becoming a project[2].
+I sit on the Young Collectors Council at the Guggenheim, though I suspect I take skiing more seriously than almost anything else.
+I have a burgeoning, perhaps unhealthy, attachment to vintage alpine culture, a project I’m currently manifesting into a publication called Chalant Society.
+I’ve never once managed to keep a hobby from becoming a project.
+It’s a character flaw I’ve learned to embrace[2].

 If you’re building something, I’d love to hear about it.
 If you’ve read this far without building anything at all, I’m touched.
-You could have been doing anything.
-Instead you’re here, reading a letter from a stranger who types slowly and thinks even slower[3].
+You could have been anywhere else on the internet.
+Instead you’re here, reading a letter from a stranger who is genuinely delighted by the improbability of the whole thing[3].

 Do come back.
 The door is always slightly open[4].